Abandon a gift in a Will to keep the pension?

 No to both questions.

-Jenny has full control of who gets what from the estate.
+Jenny has complete control of who gets what from the estate.
 With a Testamentary Trust, Jenny can give everything to herself or give some things to the children, grandchildren or any of the extended family as she so wishes.
 With her accountant’s help, Jenny can take advantage of the lower income tax rates paid by some members of her family.
 Now that is flexibility.

 Flexibility: 3-Generation Testamentary Trust?